Anchor text is an integral part of any SEO strategy.

 In short, it’s quite understandable why this is a Google ranking factor.

-Now, take a look at this other excerpt from Google’s original paper:
+Now, take a look at another excerpt from Google’s original paper:

 Most search engines associate the text of a link with the page that the link is on.
 In addition, we associate it with the page the link points on.